dargall91/capstone-website/wea/README.md

 If you are making changes to the database schema, **DO NOT** directly modify the `alert_db_dummy_data_setup.sql` file.
 These changes should be made in the `database_schema.sql`.
 The `alert_db_dummy_data.sql` file is an export created by MySQL and any changes made will be overwritten if a new export is produced.
-It may also fail to execute because it can make the insert statement s invalid.
+It may also fail to execute because it can make the insert statements invalid.

 ## Starting the Server